jzillmann/pdf-to-markdown/examples/Watered-Soul-Blog-Book.md

 Bishop Etta divides the book into two sections.
 Section one outlines the seven keys to living extraordinarily and section two focuses on ways to reign in life.
 He identifies the seven keys as:

-• Healed Through Love -discusses how our life flows from our love of God and some of the hindrances to walking in love like mistrust, human failings, rejection and abuse
+• **Healed Through Love** -discusses how our life flows from our love of God and some of the hindrances to walking in love like mistrust, human failings, rejection and abuse

-• The Beauty of Forgiveness  looks at how choosing to release hurts and offences brings liberation from stress
+• **The Beauty of Forgiveness**  looks at how choosing to release hurts and offences brings liberation from stress
-• The Power of Truth  points out the importance of being willing to face the truth and living authentically
+• **The Power of Truth**  points out the importance of being willing to face the truth and living authentically
-• The Peace of Unity- calls readers to unity not just with others but within themselves
+• **The Peace of Unity**- calls readers to unity not just with others but within themselves
-• The Grace of Appreciation-reminds us of the value of gratitude
+• **The Grace of Appreciation**-reminds us of the value of gratitude
-• Intimacy Through Communication-communicates the value of relationships with others
+• **Intimacy Through Communication**-communicates the value of relationships with others
-• The Creative Force of Faithillustrates how faith is the necessary building block for our lives.
+• **The Creative Force of Faith**illustrates how faith is the necessary building block for our lives.

 It was an interesting read and there were several statements that stood out enough for me to write them down.
 Here are few: